Tax-Free Income Can Help Investors See Future

 1 The Virginia fund was closed to most new investors as of the close of the New York Stock Exchange on March 24, 2016.↩

-2 This index, formerly known as the Barclays Municipal Bond Index, measures the performance of the general muni bond market and is an unmanaged index of a broad range of investment-grade municipal bonds.
+2 The Bloomberg Barclays Municipal Bond Index is an unmanaged index of a broad range of investment-grade municipal bonds that measures the performance of the general municipal bond market.
 The index cannot be purchased and our funds’ investments are not limited to the investments comprising the index.
-The performance of the index includes reinvestment of income, but does not reflect transaction costs, fees, expenses or taxes.↩
+The performance of the index includes reinvestment of income, but does not reflect transaction costs, fees, expenses or taxes.
+Index performance is shown for illustrative purposes only and does not predict or depict performance of the funds.
+Past performance does not guarantee future results.↩

 Fixed income investing entails credit and interest rate risks.
 Interest rate risk is the risk that rising interest rates, or an expectation of rising interest rates in the near future, will cause the values of a Fund’s investments to decline.
 Risks associated with rising interest rates are heightened given that rates in the U.S. are at, or near, historic lows.
 When interest rates rise, bond prices fall and a fund’s share price can fall.
 Municipal bonds are subject to default on income and principal payments.
 Further, a portion of some funds’ distributions may be taxable and may increase alternative minimum tax (AMT) for investors subject to that tax; distributions from net realized capital gains are taxable as capital gains.